 Duration/mode 24 months part time

-Entry requirements A bachelor degree with a 2:2 (hons) in a related subject + professional registration and experience
+Entry requirements A bachelor degree with a 2:2 (hons) in a related subject + Postgraduate Certificate + professional registration and experience.

-The programme consists of 3 taught modules and the taught units of modules MEDS5108M and MEDS5109M are held in Leeds.
-The sessions are usually run four times a year and consist of three consecutive days of teaching.
-The dates are set in advance and it is important that you ensure you can attend all the taught days before commencing the programme.
+The course is held at an external venue in Leeds.
+The dates are set in advance and it is important that you ensure you can attend all the taught days before commencing the course.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 We emphasise participative, learner-centred and active learning approaches to learning and teaching.